midigurdy/mg-docs/source/The_Menu_System.rst

   the sound of the key noise channel and change the volume and stereo balance of the key noise.

+* **MIDI…** - opens the MIDI configuration menu.
+Please see :ref:`midi` on how to configure the MIDI input and output.

 * **Brightness** – Controls the brightness of the display.

 * **Disp.
 Timeout** – Controls the number of seconds of inactivity after which